julianzanetti/portfolio/src/content/projects/aws-course.md

 # 🚀 AWS al completo

-¡Bienvenido a mi repositorio de prácticas del curso **Amazon AWS al completo**! 🎓
+Welcome to my repository of exercises for the **Complete Amazon AWS** course! 🎓

-En este repo encontrarás todas las prácticas y ejercicios realizados durante un curso intensivo que cubre desde conceptos básicos hasta avanzados en Amazon Web Services (AWS), aplicados en escenarios reales para consolidar el aprendizaje. ☁️
+In this repository, you will find all the practical exercises and assignments completed during an intensive course covering basic to advanced concepts in Amazon Web Services (AWS), applied in real-world scenarios to consolidate learning. ☁️

 ---

-## 🎯 Objetivos del curso
+## 🎯 Course objectives

-- Comprender los fundamentos y servicios clave de AWS 🛠️
+- Understand the fundamentals and key services of AWS 🛠️
-- Gestionar instancias EC2 y almacenamiento S3
+- Manage EC2 instances and S3 storage
-- Configurar redes VPC, subnets y seguridad con Security Groups y NACLs
+- Configure VPC networks, subnets, and security with Security Groups and NACLs
-- Trabajar con bases de datos gestionadas (RDS, DynamoDB)
+- Work with managed databases (RDS, DynamoDB)
-- Implementar balanceadores de carga y Auto Scaling
+- Implement load balancers and Auto Scaling
-- Configurar monitoreo y alertas con CloudWatch
+- Configure monitoring and alerts with CloudWatch
-- Automatizar tareas con AWS Lambda y AWS CLI
+- Automate tasks with AWS Lambda and AWS CLI
-- Gestionar identidades y accesos con IAM
+- Manage identities and access with IAM
-- Desplegar infraestructuras seguras y escalables
+- Deploy secure and scalable infrastructures

 ---

-## 🔍 Temas y prácticas realizadas
+## 🔍 Topics and exercises covered

-- Creación y gestión de instancias EC2
+- Creation and management of EC2 instances
-- Configuración y administración de buckets S3
+- Configuration and administration of S3 buckets
-- Diseño y despliegue de VPCs, subnets y tablas de rutas
+- Design and deployment of VPCs, subnets, and route tables
-- Definición y aplicación de Security Groups para control de acceso
+- Definition and application of Security Groups for access control
-- Implementación de Auto Scaling para escalabilidad automática
+- Implementation of Auto Scaling for automatic scalability
-- Configuración y uso de Load Balancers (Classic, Application, Network)
+- Configuration and use of Load Balancers (Classic, Application, Network)
-- Gestión de usuarios, roles y permisos con IAM
+- Management of users, roles, and permissions with IAM
-- Monitorización y alertas mediante CloudWatch
+- Monitoring and alerts using CloudWatch
-- Despliegue y configuración de bases de datos RDS
+- Deployment and configuration of RDS databases
-- Automatización de procesos con AWS Lambda
+- Process automation with AWS Lambda
-- Uso de Elastic IPs y NAT Gateways para conectividad segura
+- Use of Elastic IPs and NAT Gateways for secure connectivity
-- Administración de snapshots y backups
+- Snapshot and backup management
-- Gestión de snapshots y restauraciones
+- Snapshot and restore management
-- Configuración de políticas de seguridad y mejores prácticas
+- Configuration of security policies and best practices
-- Trabajo con CloudFormation y plantillas para IaC básica
+- Working with CloudFormation and templates for basic IaC
-- Uso de AWS CLI para administración avanzada
+- Use of AWS CLI for advanced administration
-- Configuración de buckets S3 con políticas de acceso y versionado
+- Configuring S3 buckets with access policies and versioning
-- Configuración de alarmas y métricas personalizadas
+- Configuring alarms and custom metrics
-- Integración de servicios AWS para arquitecturas completas
+- Integrating AWS services for complete architectures
-- Configuración y despliegue de aplicaciones web en AWS
+- Configuring and deploying web applications on AWS
-- Manejo y optimización de costos en AWS
+- Managing and optimising costs on AWS
-- Implementación de alta disponibilidad y recuperación ante desastres
+- Implementing high availability and disaster recovery

 ---

-## 🧠 Aprendizajes clave
+## 🧠 Key learnings

-Este proyecto me permitió adquirir una visión integral sobre AWS y sus servicios principales, consolidando habilidades prácticas para gestionar infraestructura en la nube de forma segura y escalable.
-Tambien me esta ayudando para obtener la certificacion de Solutions Architect.
+This project allowed me to gain a comprehensive understanding of AWS and its core services, consolidating practical skills to manage cloud infrastructure securely and scalably.
+It is also helping me to obtain Solutions Architect certification.

 ---

-## 🏆 Certificado de finalización
+## 🏆 Certificate of completion

 ---

-## 📬 Contacto
+## 📬 Contact

-Si querés conversar sobre AWS, cloud computing o tecnología en general, ¡no dudes en contactarme! 💬
+If you would like to discuss AWS, cloud computing, or technology in general, please do not hesitate to contact me! 💬